 Prevent search engines from indexing pages, folders, your entire site, or just your webflow.io subdomain.

-You can control which pages search engines crawl on your site in 2 ways: by writing a robots.txt file or by adding a noindex tag to certain pages.
-Then, you can prevent search engines from crawling and indexing specific pages, folders, your entire site, or your webflow.io subdomain.
-This is useful for hiding pages — like your site’s 404 page — from being indexed and listed in search results.
+tag to certain pages.
+Then, you can prevent search engines from crawling and indexing specific pages, folders, your entire site, or your webflow.io

 How to disable indexing of the Webflow subdomain

-You can prevent Google and other search engines from indexing your site’s webflow.io subdomain by disabling indexing from your Site settings.
+You can prevent Google and other search engines from indexing your site’s webflow.io

-- Set Staging indexing to “Off”
+- Set Staging indexing to off

 - Click Save and publish your site

-This will publish a unique robots.txt only on the subdomain, telling search engines to ignore this domain.
+only on the subdomain that tells search engines to ignore this domain.

 How to enable or disable indexing of site pages